PERS Death Benefits

 Nonoccupational and occupational death benefits provide a benefit payment to survivors when a PERS member dies.
 Your beneficiary designation may determine who receives your death benefit.

-When a member dies from nonoccupational causes before retiring, the spouse, qualified same-sex partner, or other eligible beneficiary is entitled to the death benefits described below.
+When a member dies from nonoccupational causes before retiring, the spouse or other eligible beneficiary is entitled to the death benefits described below.

 Nonvested Member Death Benefits

 - For members with less than one year of PERS service the death benefit is the balance of the employee contribution account.
 This includes:

 - Mandatory contributions, voluntary contributions, indebtedness principal and interest payments, and interest credited to the account